madnesspie/obm/README.md

 ## In future
 - support of: ETH, ETC, DASH, BCH, LTC, ZEC, XEM, XRP, etc.

-# Is OMB production ready?
+# Is OBM production ready?
 The project is now under active development.
 Use at your own risk and lock dependency version on minore.

 # Contributing